 Parents of current students in North Fulton developed the FAST concept.
 Parents in today’s workplace recognize a call to action in the way children are educated.
 While school systems may demand higher competency as evidenced by test scores, the workplace demands creativity as well as subject matter competency.
 A poll of fifteen hundred CEOs from sixty nations identified creativity as the top leadership competency of the future.
 In How Google Works, Google co-founder Larry Page laments, "people haven’t been educated in moonshot thinking.
 They tend to assume things are impossible, rather than starting from real-world physics and figuring out what’s actually possible."
 FAST will provide student competency in core subjects and the opportunity for creativity and ‘moonshot thinking’ by integrating design thinking into all subject areas.

 FAST will become STEM certified at the elementary level within three years and at the middle school level within five years of operation.
 STEM certification is rapidly becoming a base layer, as opposed to a differentiator, in education as more schools work toward certification.
-The call to action the parents working to start FAST is the need for our children to be able to think critically, to develop deep and meaningful understanding of the world around them and how to create innovative solutions to problems.
+The call to action the parents working to start FAST is the need for our children to be able to think critically, to develop a deep and meaningful understanding of the world around them, and how to create innovative solutions to problems.